dair-iitd/OxKBC/README.md

+Todo:
+1. ADD SOME INFO ABOUT THE DATA FOLDER!!! which is present outside
+2. Add some info about the dumps folder
+3. Add some info about template naming convention change.

 # Explaining Knowledge base completion

 We propose a method, that can be used to explain why an embedding based neural model trained for knowledge base completion gave that specific answer for a query.
 More specifically, given a knowledge base represented as a list of triples (e<sub>1</sub>, r, e<sub>2</sub>), we train an embedding based neural model to answer the query (e<sub>1</sub>, r, ?) which give the answer as u.